 Top 10 States

-Among the 50 U.S. states (excluding Puerto Rico which at 69% has by far the highest figure of any U.S. territory), the state with the greatest Medicare Advantage penetration is Hawaii.
-At 44%, the Aloha state just edged out Florida at 43% and Oregon at 42%.
+Among the 50 U.S. states (excluding Puerto Rico which at 82% has by far the highest figure of any U.S. territory), the state with the greatest Medicare Advantage penetration is Michigan, at 50%.

 Top 10 Counties

-Counties with the top Medicare Advantage penetration rates in the 50 U.S. states range from Florida’s Miami-Dade at number one to counties in states as different as New York and Texas.
+Counties with the top Medicare Advantage penetration rates in the 50 U.S. states range from Minnesota’s Aitkin at number one to counties in states as different as New York and Tennessee.
 Counties’ widely differing penetration rates can be accounted for by private insurers’ decisions whether or not to sell plans in a given county.
 For example, if a specific county in Mississippi has extremely high healthcare usage rates, an insurance company might not want to offer Medicare Advantage to those residents because of potential claim costs.
-As of June 2020, four of the counties with the highest penetration rates were in the state of Pennsylvania.

 A Bright Future